-The other type of glaucoma is called closed angle, which occurs when the drainage pathways for the eye fluid are closed or obstructed fro some reason.
-This can cause a rapid buildup of fluid and pressure within the eye, and requires immediate treatment to maintain the optic nerve and prevent long term damage.
-Closed angle is much rarer than open angle glaucoma, but requires more immediate treatment.
+The other type of glaucoma is called closed-angle, which occurs when the drainage pathways for the eye fluid are closed or obstructed for some reason.
+This can cause a rapid buildup of fluid and pressure within the eye and requires immediate treatment to maintain the optic nerve and prevent long term damage.
+Closed-angle is much rarer than open-angle glaucoma but requires more immediate treatment.

-Several options exist for medications that reduce the pressure build up in the eyes that can lead to glaucoma.
-Eye drops and pills are both effective in treating glaucoma and increased eye pressure, and each can be proscribed on their own or used in conjunction in more advanced cases of pressure build up.
+Several options exist for medications that reduce the pressure buildup in the eyes that can lead to glaucoma.
+Eye drops and pills are both effective in treating glaucoma and increased eye pressure, and each can be prescribed on their own or used in conjunction in more advanced cases of pressure buildup.

 Laser Eye Surgery

 Laser surgery has become increasingly popular as an intermediate step between drugs and traditional surgery though the long-term success rates are variable.
 The most common type performed for open-angle glaucoma is called trabeculoplasty.
 This procedure takes between 10 and 15 minutes, is painless, and can be performed in either a doctor's office or an outpatient facility.
-The laser beam is focused upon the eye's drain, changing the eye's drainage system is changed in very subtle ways so that aqueous fluid is able to pass more easily out of the drain, thus lowering pressure build up.
+The laser beam is focused upon the eye's drain; the eye's drainage system is changed in very subtle ways so that aqueous fluid is able to pass more easily out of the drain, thus lowering pressure buildup.